Looking for more in Our research?

 Digital assets

-We have created these downloadable assets to help you share the findings of our libraries research with your audiences.
-Below, you can find social media cards containing our key findings about libraries (generally and with a focus on Bookbug), a shareable image capturing why libraries matter, and a printable A5 leaflet that summarises the report.
+We have created these downloadable assets to help you share the findings of our public libraries research with your audiences.
+Below, you can find social media cards containing our key findings about public libraries (generally and with a focus on Bookbug), a shareable image capturing why public libraries matter, and a printable A5 leaflet that summarises the report.

 Any queries, including press and media queries, can be sent to the Research and Evaluation team at [email protected](this link will open in a new window).